 Reusable game cards, but new game boards needed for each pair/small group.
 I make 10 per class

-Students pull a card from the deck, and follow the instructions on the card to claim a honey space.
-The card may have a number, in which case they claim the space by writing the correct verb conjugation on the line.
 The card also may have a special power, such as ROBA 1 ESPACIO or TOMA 2 TURNOS.
 There is also a MIEL GRATIS card.
-Unfortunately, if they pull a card that says LO SIENTO their turn is skipped!
+Unfortunately, if they pull a card that says LO SIENTO… they skip their turn!

 Students compete to claim honey spaces by answering correctly on the line and then writing their initials in the honeycomb.
 I provide an answer key, and since the numbers on the game board are scrambled you can provide it to students without too much fear of them being able to cheat.
 As long as their partner makes sure they are just taking a quick glance at the answer key, they shouldn’t be able to hunt for other answers.